-- Executive Management Committee (EXCO): The principal purpose of EXCO is to oversee the day-to-day activities of the Bank including management of the Bank's Business and Compliance risks.
-In addition the committee will monitor the activities of the Bank to ensure that they are in keeping with the principles and strategy of the Bank. - ALCO Committee: To manage effectively the assets and liabilities of the Bank and related market risks, ALCO's prudent broad risk management entails identifying, rationalising, measuring, managing, and reaffirming the risks that arise from both internal and external sources covering Pillar 1 risks and Pillar 2 risks. - Credit Committee: The Credit Committee is the main body responsible for the credit process in the Bank and is the authority and reference in the determination of the quality and control of credit within the Bank and its relevant credit risk assessment in line with the guidance and requirements of the Large Exposure Policy Statement, approved ILAA and ICAAP documents, the overall risk profile and risk appetite of the Bank, approved medium term strategy, annual budget and other pertaining applicable risk policies and procedures approved by the Board. - Disaster Recovery Committee: Ensuring business continuity in the event of a significant interruption or disaster is of critical importance to NBEUK.
+- Remuneration Committee: The Committee shall determine and agree significant developments for the remuneration of employees of the Bank. - Executive Management Committee (EXCO): The principal purpose of EXCO is to oversee the day-today activities of the Bank including management of the Bank's Business and Compliance risks.
+In addition the committee will monitor the activities of the Bank to ensure that they are in keeping with the principles and strategy of the Bank. - ALCO Committee: To manage effectively the assets and liabilities of the Bank and related market risks, ALCO's prudent broad risk management entails identifying, rationalising, measuring, managing, and reaffirming the risks that arise from both internal and external sources covering Pillar 1 risks and Pillar 2 risks. - Credit Committee: The Credit Committee is the main body responsible for the credit process in the Bank and is the authority and reference in the determination of the quality and control of credit within the Bank and its relevant credit risk assessment. - Disaster Recovery Committee: Ensuring business continuity in the event of a significant interruption or disaster is of critical importance to NBEUK.
 The Committee provides direction for plan update formats, risk assessments, communication methods, testing and training. - Compliance Committee: The purpose of this committee is to oversee the compliance and financial crime risks in the Bank, to ensure that the management of the Bank understands compliance risks to which NBEUK may be exposed and to have in place appropriate policies and procedures to manage such risks.